 Repetition is critical for making habits stick, and kids will pick up on your weakness if you give in even just one time to their demands to skip the routine.
 You may also find it harder to follow the routine when you travel, but it is possible to at least maintain some of the essential elements.
 Try to do everything the same to the fullest extent possible every night, and your kid will begin to follow the routine faster.
 You might even find that they remind you if you forget a step.
 If you start doing this while your kid is young, then they’ll be able to do their routine independently as they get older.

 Your kid’s sleep needs will change as they age.
-Make sure to revisit their sleep routine and current bedroom set up each year to make sure that it is still working.
+Make sure to revisit their sleep routine and current bedroom set-up each year to make sure that it is still working.
 If not, then make a few age-appropriate changes, and you’ll see your kid benefit from better sleep.
+If you have a child who is autistic then check out these sleep solutions.